Fields of Study

 Lauren is a PhD student in the Centre for Criminology & Sociolegal Studies with a collaborative specialization through the Women & Gender Studies Institute (WGSI).
 She also holds an MSc in International Social & Public Policy from the London School of Economics (LSE), a BA in Strategic Communication, and is an alumnus of the U.S. Fulbright program.

 Lauren is originally from Atlanta, Georgia, but has called a number of cities around the world home.
 Prior to arriving at the University of Toronto, she worked for several years in policy and campaigning across a variety of issue areas, including healthcare equity, international aid, and political elections.
-In her most recent role, she was a campaign lead for Cancer Research UK, the world’s largest cancer charity.
-Consequently, she is incredibly interested in the intersection between research, policy, and community engagement.
+Consequently, she is incredibly interested in the intersection between research, governance, and community engagement.
+Her research uses qualitative methods to inform policies related to human rights and criminalization through careful investigation of lived realities.

 Education